 What’s the role of a career coach?

-The role of a career coach is to help you work out what you’d like to do and how to get there.
+Simply put, the role of a career coach is to help you work out what you’d like to do and how to get there.
 But there’s so much more to it than that.

-Much careers advice in secondary and tertiary education is lamentable – often led by individuals who although well-intentioned, are utterly removed from today’s professional world.
+Much careers advice in secondary and tertiary education is lamentable – often led by individuals who, although well-intentioned, are utterly removed from today’s professional world.
 And with the workplace un-recognisable from a generation ago, well-meaning advice from parents and their friends can also be limited in its usefulness.
-For those already in work, there is often pressure from family and peers not to change – the status quo is always more appealing – but is it really?

 Take three minutes to watch: